Key Points

 An Industry Example

-In order to deliver the highest value to their customers, airline companies have to hit their target values as frequently as possible.
-Customers pay top dollar for flights, so usually expect their flight to not be delayed or cancelled (smaller is better) and their luggage to arrive in the right destination 99.8% of the time (larger is better).
-But, with so many external factors affecting this industry (including weather, global politics, health concerns), airlines often set nominal is best parameters that will please the greatest amount of customers most of the time.
+To deliver the highest value to their customers, airline companies have to hit their target values as frequently as possible.
+Customers pay top dollar for flights, so usually expect their flight to not be delayed or canceled (smaller is better) and their luggage to arrive at the right destination 99.8% of the time (larger is better).

-Best Practices when thinking about Quality Targets
+Best Practices When Thinking About Quality Targets

 There are many examples of companies assigning quality targets or specification limits arbitrarily to a random percentage.
 Project managers should consider what is needed to meet customer expectations instead of focusing on the most marginally-accepted product.